costs and criminal proceeds lecture

 So the categorization of the Merc proceeding is 2B.

 Again, looks complex, but it is not.
-The second step we usually take defending you (after the first step of filing a memorandum of representation) is we file a notice of opposition.
+The second step we usually take defending you (after the first step of filing a memorandum of representation) is we file a notice of opposition against restraint or forfeiture.
 Let's look at the middle category for item 38 (filing a note of opposition).
 We can see the middle category (which is B) shows a time allocation of 2.
 This time allocation is multiplied by the daily recovery rate, which we showed you above was $2,390.
-This means the powers that be in the law determined that the average cost to a litigant of filing a notice of opposition was 2 x $2,390, which equals $4,780.
-So we would include this step's figure in our costs memorandum, and every other step we took also.
-Each mention we attend on your behalf has a time allocation of 0.2.
-This means every time we trot off to a 9AM list mention of your matter, this incurs general costs of 0.2 x $2,390, which equals $478.
-So, once we include all the steps we took in your proceeding (submissions, memoranda, affidavits, attending a hearing etc), you can see it all adds up.
+This means the powers that be determined that the average cost to a litigant of filing a notice of opposition was 2 x $2,390, which equals $4,780.
+So we would include this step's figure in our costs memorandum, and every other step we took also, following the same process.
+For example, each mention we attend on your behalf has a time allocation of 0.2.
+This means every time we trot off to a 9AM list mention of your matter, this attendance incurs general costs of 0.2 x $2,390, which equals $478.
+So, once we include all the steps we took in your proceeding (submissions, memoranda, affidavits, attending a hearing etc), you can see how it can all add up.

-We call this general way of working out costs, costs on the scale, but counsel for each party can argue costs awards up, or they can argue them down.
+We call this general way of working out costs, "costs on the scale".
+Counsel for each party can argue costs awards up, or they can argue them down.
 If you are unsuccessful and costs are awarded against you, then we will argue costs down as much as possible.
 If we win against the Commissioner, we will argue costs up as much as possible.
 That's just what we do as counsel.

 In criminal proceeds litigation the odds are already against you.
-We are not just saying that, it's built into the legislation.
+We are not just saying that, those odds are built into the legislation.
 The burden the police have to meet is pretty low at the start (restraint) and doesn't have to be certain at the end (forfeiture).
-So, in these circumstances, we say to all clients that we need to take steps in the proceeding in a cost conscious manner.
+What we mean by this is, the police do not have to prove the facts against you beyond reasonable doubt (like in criminal matters).
+So, in these circumstances, we say to all clients that we need to take steps in the proceeding in a costs conscious manner.
 We do this by making you aware of the cost risk at every step we take, but particularly steps that are testing the law or steps that are taken despite strong case law and/or the facts being against you.

-Costs are ordered against a party, not their lawyers.
+Costs are ordered against a party personally, and not against their lawyers.
 People are regularly bankrupted as a result of unpaid costs awards, so it is no joke.
 You are the one who needs to be costs conscious.

 We hope this helps.
 It is not legal advice, it is general advice for a general audience.
-Talk to your engaged legal professional about costs risk in your particular case or proceeding.
+Talk to your engaged legal professional about cost risks in your particular case or proceeding.
+To CPDG engaged clients who have been directed to read this page, please let us know if you have any further questions or concerns.